Hays High School: Forensics

 Hays High School earned state championships in 4-Speaker Debate in 1989 and 2-Speaker Debate in 2009.
 State Speech Championships were obtained in 1987 under coach Henry Wolf and 1994 under coach Jeff Haney.

 Music

 Hays High School is known for its music programs such as band and orchestra.
 Hays High also has various vocal classes and programs available.

 Chamber Singers

-Since the 1960s, the school's premier choral ensemble, known as "Chamber Singers" have been performing at community events, as well as Disney World.
-The ensemble, currently under the direction of Alex Underwood, perform an annual "Dinner Show" to raise funds for travel to different parts of the nation.
+The Chambers Singers are Hays High School's premier vocal ensemble.
+They are currently under the direction of Alex Underwood, and perform and participate in events such as cabaret concerts, Kansas All-State Choir auditions, and Masterworks concerts.

 Musicals

 Hays High has performed various musicals annually, including AIDA, Lil' Abner, All Shook Up, and Anything Goes.